elmerfer/MIXTURE/README.md

 ## Running MIXTURE

 This example tends to estimate the same pure cell-types from LM22 signature matrix from [Newman et al.](http://www.nature.com/nmeth/journal/v12/n5/abs/nmeth.3337.html).
-The LM22 matrix was stored as an RData obj here
+The LM22 matrix was stored as an RData obj here for convinience
 ```
 library(MIXTURE)
 ##Load signature matrix
 data(LM22)
+##  Run the self test on LM22 signature
 mix.test <- MIXTURE(expressionMatrix = LM22,          #N x ncol(signatureMatrix) gene expresion matrix to evaluate
                                                       ##rownames(M) should be the GeneSymbols
               signatureMatrix = LM22,                 #the gene signature matrix (W) such that M = W*betas'